valaphee/valaphee/README.md

 # Hi there 👋

-I'm Valaphee.
-A Software Developer, who specialized on network-related development (and reverse engineering protocols).
+I'm Valaphee - a software developer, who specialized on network-related development (and reverse engineering protocols).
 But I also really like to get into new stuff.

 Here is an overview of all open source projects I made so far (sorted from newest to oldest):